Xert Full Glossary with Description

 • Training Advice/Status As Of

 Training Advice As Of and Training Status As Of are the same value and are used in the Training Advisor and Fitness Planner.
-They replace the previously used Usual Activity Time that was a feature of the Fitness Planner.
 To simply the understanding of how the system determines Training Status and offers advice, this user-defined time value enables you to decide at what time during the day should the advice/status be based on.

 You can also experiment with different values during the day in order to assess your training status or the advice as appropriate for preparation for an event or for fine-tuning the advice you want to get.